 Florida National University's Nursing Division has five licenses: two for the Hialeah Campus (one for the BSN program and one for the ADN program), two for the South Campus (one for the BSN program and one for the ADN program), and one for the Training Center for the ADN.
 All licenses are issued by The Florida Board of Nursing, 4052 Bald Cypress Way BIN C02, Tallahassee, Florida 32399.
-MQA\Nursing@doh.state.fl.us
+MQA_Nursing@doh.state.fl.us

-The Associate of Science in Nursing, ADN, program is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).
+The Associate of Science in Nursing, ADN, program at the Hialeah Campus is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).
+3343